 There shall be the following standing committees:

-- shall incorporate approved amendments (Article Xii, Constitution; Article X, By-Laws) into the Constitution and Bylaws;
+- shall incorporate approved amendments (Article 7, Constitution; Article 12, By-Laws) into the Constitution and By-Laws.

-The Chairperson of the Constitution and By-Laws Committee shall serve as an ex officio member of the Executive Committee.
+The Chairperson of the Constitution and By-Laws Committee shall serve as a member ex officio of the Executive Committee.

 b.
 The Membership Committee: